paulofponciano/o11y-lab-prom-otel-loki-tempo/README.md

 * query-frontend
 * compactor
 * memcached

-* An additional disk (EBS) will be attached to the minio's Volume Claim.
+* An additional disk (EBS) will be attached to the minio's Volume Claim

 ## Kube Prometheus Stack